 I think the study speaks volume to allowing a consumer to be informed of the store brands by basically trying the store brands for the purpose of knowing if they fit the needs and the requirements of the consumer.

-Just like the department stores, many grocery stores have a dedicated clearance section.
+Just like the department stores, many grocery establishments have a dedicated clearance section.
 It’s most likely a small section but it’s still worth a visit.

-You can find closeout products, deep-discounted items, and soon-to-expire merchandises.
+You can find closeout items, deep-discounted items, and soon-to-expire merchandises.

 When you buy products from clearance section and use your coupons, you are going to get the products for dirt cheap.
 Trust me on this.